MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-overview.md

 With AKS on VMware, you can manage your AKS Arc clusters running on VMware vSphere using familiar tools like Azure CLI.
 By default, AKS on VMware is Arc-connected, simplifying the process of bringing Azure capabilities to AKS on VMware through the [Arc Resource Bridge](/azure/azure-arc/resource-bridge/overview).

-The integration of the Kubernetes extension for AKS Arc operators (Preview) in Arc-enabled VMware vSphere environments simplifies the orchestration and management of containerized workloads across Azure and VMware vSphere platforms.
+The integration of the Kubernetes extension for AKS Arc operators in Arc-enabled VMware vSphere environments simplifies the orchestration and management of containerized workloads across Azure and VMware vSphere platforms.
 This innovative approach provides infrastructure administrators and Kubernetes operators a unified, cloud-centric experience for the whole lifecycle management of Kubernetes clusters.
 It offers key capabilities and benefits such as:

-**Simplified Infrastructure Deployment on Arc-Enabled VMware vSphere with Seamless Onboarding**

-The installation of the Kubernetes extension for AKS Arc operators is now incorporated into the single-step onboarding process for Arc-enabled VMWare vSphere through the Azure Portal.
+**Simplified infrastructure deployment on Arc-Enabled VMware vSphere with seamless onboarding**: The installation of the Kubernetes extension for AKS Arc operators is now incorporated into the single-step onboarding process for Arc-enabled VMWare vSphere through the Azure Portal.

-**Unified Cloud-Based Management Tools**

-Administrators can use widely adopted tools, such as the Azure Command-Line Interface (CLI), to create, configure, and manage Kubernetes clusters directly on VMware.
+**Unified cloud-based management tools**: Administrators can use widely-adopted tools, such as the Azure Command-Line Interface (CLI), to create, configure, and manage Kubernetes clusters directly on VMware.
 This integration provides a consistent toolset for managing resources, regardless of their deployment environment.

-**Azure-Consistent Command-Line Experience**

-The experience provided by AKS on Azure Stack HCI 23H2 also extends to AKS on VMware, offering a consistent CLI experience in line with Azure standards.
+**Azure-consistent command-line experience**: The experience provided by AKS on Azure Stack HCI 23H2 also extends to AKS on VMware, offering a consistent CLI experience in line with Azure standards.
 Even during the preview phase, where only a subset of commands might be supported, this consistency is essential for administrators who value a uniform and standardized interface across their adaptive cloud deployments.

 ## Simplified management of AKS components on VMware vSphere